Since WhatsApp is one of the most common messaging platforms in the world, we all use it to share important images, videos, and messages.

 If you’re fortunate, you’ll find your deleted picture or photograph in one of these files.
 If you can’t figure it out, move on to the next option.

-If you send or receive a photo and then delete it for yourself, the recipient, or multiple participants in the case of a group chat, would almost definitely still have the picture on their phone.
+If you send or receive a photo and then delete it for yourself, the recipient, or multiple participants in the case of a group chat, would almost definitely still have the picture on your phone.

 When you click the trash icon and then press the “Delete For Me” button, the person who received the image file from you holds the file and retains access to it; this ensures you can easily retrieve the file from them if necessary.